dzackgarza/qual-wiki/20_Real Analysis/005_Basics/50_Commuting_Limits.md

 .\]
 :::

-:::{.fact title="Limits of continuous functions need not be continuous"}
+:::{.example title="Limits of continuous functions need not be continuous"}
 \[
 \lim_{k\to \infty} \lim_{n\to\infty} f_n(x_k) \neq
 \lim_{n\to \infty} \lim_{k\to\infty} f_n(x_k)